Looking for some comedy in Leeds? Find the best places to catch a stand-up show.

 The Grand is best known for huge West End performances, ballets and operas, but they also bring some of the biggest names in comedy to Leeds.
 Renowned stand-ups like Sean Lock, Michael McIntyre, Jimmy Carr, Dawn French, Alan Carr and Russell Howard have all made their way to the Leeds theatre, and you can expect many more to come.

 Leeds Grand Theatre, 46 New Briggate, Leeds, West Yorkshire, LS1 6NZ.

 First Direct Arena

 When First Direct Arena opened, it was expected to pull in big names – and it certainly has.
-In terms of comedy, we’re talking Miranda Hart, Lee Evans, Reeves and Mortimer, as well as Catherine Tate, Bill Bailey and Micky Flanagan.
+In terms of comedy, we’re talking Miranda Hart, Lee Evans, Reeves and Mortimer, as well as Peter Kay, Bill Bailey and Micky Flanagan.
 The 13,500 capacity First Direct Arena has made Leeds a stand up destination, and that’s not going to change any time soon.

 First Direct Arena, Arena Way, Leeds, West Yorkshire, LS2 8BY.

 If you’re looking for a more intimate environment for a night of comedy in Leeds, look no further than the Carriageworks Theatre.
 The venue puts on a vast and diverse array of entertainment all year round – and they get more than their fair share of comedy too.
 They’ve had visits from the likes of Mitch Benn, The Reduced Shakespeare Company, Tape Face, Patrick Monahan and The Clean As Possible Comedy Show over the past few years.
 It’s an intimate space, so you can watch the next big thing up close.

 Carriageworks Theatre, The Electric Press, 3 Millennium Square, Leeds, West Yorkshire, LS2 3AD.